grimlucis/rpg-hack/08-tables/03-mutations.md

 407  | Locust Blood.
 You bleed flying locusts.
 No effect, but they fly around if you are hit.
 408  | Musk Gland.
 For marking territory.
 Smells like old socks.
 409  | Migratory Mouth.
 It roves across your body like a slug.
-410  | Gyroscopic Guts. -1d6 Constitution, +1d6 Dexterity.
+410  | Gyroscopic Guts. -1d6 Strength, +1d6 Dexterity.
 Cannot be knocked prone.
 411  | Butterfly Wings.
 Cannot fly, but they do look pretty.
 412  | Sensitive Skin.
 Unpleasant, itchy rash from touching iron.
 413  | Organ Vomit.
 You can throw up your stomach to distract predators by taking 1d6 damage.